x

 What Are the Risks Associated with Chin Augmentation?

-The risks of any cosmetic surgery procedure include bleeding, infection, and scarring.
+The risks of any facial plastic surgery procedure include bleeding, infection, and scarring.
 Additional risks to chin augmentation include, but are not limited to, asymmetry, abnormal contours of the chin due to buckling or bunching up of the implant, temporary or permanent numbness of the lower lip, injury to the nerve that moves the lower lip, overcorrection of the chin augmentation, under correction of the chin augmentation, and a sub-optimal aesthetic result.
 These risks are very, very low.

 What is Recovery like From Chin Augmentation?